singerdmx/flutter-quill/README.md

 Check out [Sample Page] for more advanced usage.

-## Mirgration
+## Migration
-We have recently add [mirgration guide](/doc/migration.md) for mirgration from different versions
+We have recently add [migration guide](/doc/migration.md) for migration from different versions

 ## Input / Output